ng-girls/todo-list-tutorial-portuguese/generating_a_new_project.md

 # Generating a new project

-In every project there are few ways to start, most of the way concerning scaffolding tools like yeoman or slush. others ways to start are using starting kit who also called seed project which contains all you need to begin the project. unlike scaffolding tools starter kits are relevant only for the initial project and after installation you'll probably won't use that kit again (if it's a good starter kit maybe you'll back to read the doc).
+In every project there are different ways to start, most of them concern scaffolding tools like Yeoman or Slush.
+These tools generate a starter project, help you generate needed files, and take care of building and running the project.
+Others ways to start are using starter kits, are also called seed projects, which contain all you need to start the project.
+Unlike scaffolding tools, starter kits are relevant only for the initial project.
+After installation you probably won't use that kit again (if it's a good starter kit maybe you'll go back to read the documentation).

 regarding angular 2 the most easy way to start is the angular-cli which is a scaffolding tool and we will cover it use in this tutorial.